edhuardotierrez/gommit/README.md

 - `conventional`: Add a conventional style commit message, using more general, flexible and readablemessage, use context and more information about the changes (less than 500 characters).
 - `simple`: Add a simple and short commit message, reducing the amount of information to a minimum (less than 100 characters).
 - `detailed`: Add a detailed commit message, with more information about the changes, variables names, context and files affected (less than 1000 characters).

+## Custom Commit Rules

+You can customize the commit message generation rules by creating a `.gommitrules` file in your repository's root directory.
+This file is optional, and if it is not present, gommit will use the default rules based on your Commit Style.

+Note: You are responsible for ensuring commit messages follow these rules.

 ## Usage